knyete/Micropython-scheduler/syncom/README.md

 | din   (i/p) | dout  (o/p) |
 | ckout (o/p) | ckin  (i/p) |
 | ckin  (i/p) | ckout (o/p) |

+An additional optional connection may be provided to enable one device to reset the other.
+For example a Pyboard linked to an ESP8266 might reset the ESP8266 in the event of a timeout.
+The watchdog timer on the Pyboard could extend this capability, restarting the Pyboard and in turn resetting the ESP8266 in the event of a fault.

+In this instance the pin providing the reset is arbitrary, but must be onnected to the reset pin of the target.
+The polarity of the reset pulse is definable in code (0 is required by the ESP8266).

 # The library